Lola Albright: Early years

-Albright was born in Akron, Ohio, to Marion A. (née Harvey) and John Paul Albright, both of whom were gospel music singers.
+Albright was born on July 20, 1924, in Akron, Ohio.
+Her mother was Marion A. (née Harvey) and her father was John Paul Albright, both of whom were gospel music singers.
 Lola's mother also was born in Ohio but her father was a native of North Dakota, who in 1930 supported the family by working as an inspector in a local insulating business.

 Albright attended King Grammar School and was graduated from West High School in Akron in 1942.
 She sang in public at a young age and studied piano for 20 years.
 Beginning when she was 15 years old, she worked after school as a receptionist at radio station WAKR in Akron.
 She left WAKR at the age of 18 and moved to Cleveland, taking a job as a stenographer at WTAM radio.
 Her first radio performance came on WJW in Cleveland.
 Moving to Chicago, she worked as a photographer's model and was discovered by a talent scout, which led to her moving to Hollywood at the age of 23.